ayu-exorcist/pangu.anki/README.md

 Paranoid text spacing for good readability, to automatically insert whitespace between CJK (Chinese, Japanese, Korean) and half-width characters (alphabetical letters, numerical digits and symbols).

 **The function button is located in the *Tools-Anki Pangu***.
-When you learn cards, you can trigger their functions by clicking on them.
+When you learning cards, you can trigger functions by clicking on them.

 **Tips: Don't modify database data**